cake17/cake17.github.io/_posts/2014-11-29-cakephp-deploy.md

 {% highlight bash linenos %}
 ssh git@serveName
 // or if you changed your ssh port on your server (strongly advised :-)).
-For example if your ssh port is on 7373. ssh git@serveName -p 7373
+// For example if your ssh port is on 7373. ssh git@serveName -p 7373
 {% endhighlight %}

 1.2 Create a Git Bare Repository
 --------------------------------

+{% highlight bash linenos %}
+cd /volume1/repositories/prod
 git init --bare cakephp3-test.git
+{% endhighlight %}

 1.3 Setup Git Hooks
 -------------------